absolute-quantum/cats-blender-plugin/README.md

 #### 0.7.0
 - Added: mmd_tools is no longer required!
 Cats now automatically comes with it!
-  - You should uninstall all previous versions of mmd_tools for the best result!
+  - You should uninstall all previous versions of mmd_tools for the best result
-  - If you want to use your own mmd_tools load it after Cats!
+  - If you want to use your own mmd_tools load it after Cats
+- Added: Full Body Tracking support for "Fix Model"!
+  - This also partially fixes leg bending for desktop users
+- Added: Multiple armature support!
+  - Armature selection appears when 2 or more armatures are detected
+- Added: Copy Protection: Secures your avatar against game cache ripping!
+- Added: Model: New "Separate by Loose Parts" button
 - Added: Model: Unreal Engine models are now supported!
+- Added: Model: Mixing Weights is now possible in Pose Mode
 - Added: Model: More models are now compatible (please report non working models to us)
-- Added: Model: New "Separate by Loose Parts" button
+- Added: Shapekeys: Added "Shapekey to Basis" button to shapekey menu
-- Added: Model: Mixing Weights is now possible in Pose Mode
-- Added: Model: Full Body Tracking support for fix model
-- Added: Copy Protection: Secures your avatar against game cache ripping
+- Changed: Translation: Translating materials now translates all materials (including materials outside of armatures)
 - Changed: Updater: No longer requires to hover over the buttons in order to update them
 - Changed: Updater: Various improvements
 - Fixed: A bunch of bugs